 Don’t forget your email list!

 The single most effective way to reach your potential customer base is through email marketing.
 Start building your email list the second your blog goes up.
 You should have opt-in forms on the sidebar, below every post, as an option on your menu bar, and perhaps even as a pop-up.
 Despite the increase in social media use, email is still the most direct route to your customer’s pocketbook.
-Check out user-friendly, affordable options like Mad Mimi.

 Most of the web is a blog